js816/Credit_Risk_Analysis/README.md

 # Credit_Risk_Analysis
-Boot camp project using Jupyter Notebooks and Pandas on mock dataset to evaluate machine learning models.
+The following is a boot camp project using Jupyter Notebooks and Pandas on a mock dataset to evaluate machine learning models.

 # Overview of the Project

 Fast Lending is a peer-to-peer lender that would like to use machine learning to make lending decisions faster and with better risk prediction.
 The purpose of this project was to test how various machine learning models performed on the loan dataset provided.

 Each of the models were trained on 75% of the dataset and then tested on the remaining 25%.
-All datasets received the same training and testing data.
+All models received the same initial training and testing data.
+Then the models were applied to the data.
 Various performance metrics of each model were captured and results are shown below.

+Because the number of loans in the low-risk class far outnumbered those in the high-risk class, various resampling methods were used to address this class imbalance.
+These methods are designed to help improve the models' performance at predicting high-risk loans.

 # Results